-Being capable of implementing local recording (through Micro SD card) when a network failure happens, the IP Camera can be a backup recording device for the surveillance system.
+Being capable of implementing local recording (through Micro SD card) or the remote recording (via NAS) when a network failure happens, the IP Camera can be a backup recording device for the surveillance system.

 Detection Switch:

 The default setting for the Detection Switch function is <0ff>.
 Enable this function by selecting <0n>.
 Users can also activate the function according to the schedule time that is was previously set in the <Schedule> setting page.
 Select <By schedule> and click <Please select...> to choose the desired schedule from the drop-down menu.